Terms and Conditions

 London Intercultural Academy (LIA) operates under a comprehensive set of terms and conditions designed to ensure a transparent and positive experience for everyone

-Participants are encouraged to review these terms thoroughly to understand their rights and responsibilities, ensuring a smooth and enriching engagement with our programs.
+Learners are encouraged to review these terms thoroughly to understand their rights and responsibilities.
 LIA remains committed to providing high-quality, culturally sensitive educational experiences, underpinned by these clear and fair policies.

 Index